redis/docs/content/develop/reference/eviction/index.md

 You should choose an eviction policy that fits the way your app accesses keys.
-You may be able to predict the access pattern in advance but you can also
+You may be able to predict the access pattern in advance but you can also use information from the [`INFO`](#using-the-info-command) command at runtime to check or improve your choice of policy.

-Picking the right eviction policy is important depending on the access pattern of your application, however you can reconfigure the policy at runtime while the application is running, and monitor the number of cache misses and hits using the Redis [`INFO`]({{< relref "/commands/info" >}}) output to tune your setup.

 As a rule of thumb: